costajob/app-servers/README.md

 Last but not least i consider Erlang a niche language aimed to solve specific use cases (the Web being one of them), but programming without state is really painful in some cases.

 ### 5. Python
-I left Python as the last one, just because the benchmarks are not as good as Roda (but similar to Sinatra).
+I admit i do not know Python, so its position is justified by the benchmarks not being as good as Roda (but on par with Sinatra, not in the comparison).
-Aside from that Python is in the same league of Ruby regarding parallelism: it's not fast as V8 and is born when multi-core architecture was SciFi.
+Aside from that Python is in the same league of Ruby regarding parallelism: it's not fast as the V8 and is born when multi-core architecture was SciFi.
-That said it probably has more support by scientific community and by Google, thus letting me suppose it will have a brighter future than Ruby.
+Anyway Python is strongly supported by the scientific community and by Google, thus letting me forecast a brighter future than Ruby.

 ### 6. Java
 You should have figured out i do not like Java.
-To me Java is like an old reliable man with a lot of know-how under his belt.
+To me Java is like an old reliable man with a lot of know-how under his belt, who tell you stories of past wars and glory.
 If you are not thrilled by new languages out there and are comfortable with the JVM internals there's no reason stop using Java.
-Doing so you can leverage on many battle-tested libraries and count of hundeds of well written books.
+Doing so you can leverage on many battle-tested libraries and count of hundreds of well written books.